userbot8895/HUB-Plus/guides/Install.md

 Then, to make sure the bot can install the extra modules, do `.pkg update`.
 Then, run `.pkg list` and make sure a line starting with `Files in hb++_` shows up there.

 ### Adding extra config fields

+> This step is optional and currently only required for `disease` and `hpp_scrapers`.
+If you don't have a `config.py` and installed those modules please create one. **Note that if you use a `config.env` or `config.ini` and installed those modules you'll need to select `config.py`, and it's recommended to delete the other config files and move the configuration to the `config.py`.**

 Open the userbot's `config.py` (`config.env` and `config.ini` are not supported) in a text editor, and add this after the end:
 ```python
 class PlusConfig(object):